 The FairPay Zone

 FairPay: Adaptively Win-Win Customer Relationships -- Richard Reisman's blog (now a book) on win-win ways to reinvent business, resolve the revenue crisis for digital, and create more customer/vendor lifetime value for all.
 Seeking value-based, customer-first relationships.
 A one to one "invisible handshake" that brings commerce back to human values.
+A simple "risk-free subscription" that is far more win-win and efficient than flat-rate, all you can eat, for far more subscribers.

 Pages Navigation